totalnoMartina/irish-macrame/README.md

 ## Future Features

-- Add pagination to macrame items page
+- [#11](https://github.com/totalnoMartina/irish-macrame/issues/11) Add pagination to macrame items page
-- Ability to write responses to the reviews of users by the author
+- [#21](https://github.com/totalnoMartina/irish-macrame/issues/21) Ability to write responses to the reviews of users by the author
+- [#16](https://github.com/totalnoMartina/irish-macrame/issues/16) Add Facebook/Google Login option
-- Add delivery price to be determined by the country where items are shipped out to
+- [#18](https://github.com/totalnoMartina/irish-macrame/issues/18) Add delivery price to be determined by the country where items are shipped out to
 ## Structure
 ## Wireframes